Eniola Aluko disappointed and surprised by players not supporting her stance

 But Aluko, who has "huge respect" for Bronze, says having played for England for 11 years, she "passed the test for the conditions required for an England player".

-"If there are any examples [of bad behaviour], then players need to come out and elaborate what they mean.
-If there were, I think they would have been raised by now," she said.
+Asked if she was disruptive or a nuisance, she replied: "If there are any examples, then players need to come out and elaborate what they mean.
+If there were, I think they would have been raised by now.

 "I'm not encouraging further discord between me and the players, not that I think there is any discord.
 As far as I'm concerned, last time I was in the team, everything was fine and nobody had any issues.